Message to our patients – update on the COVID-19 booster programme (13th December 2021)

 Please can you pass this information onto relatives and neighbours who may be hard of hearing or would rather come to the surgery to book their COVID Vaccine Booster.

 - Anyone aged 50 or over

 - Those aged 16-49 years with underlying health conditions that put them at higher risk of severe COVID

 - Adult household contacts of immunosuppressed individuals

 Booster vaccine can only be given 6 months after your 2nd dose.
-The clinics will be held a Brooklane Surgery, S031 7DQ on the 2nd, 3rd, 16th & 17th October therefore you will need to have had your 2nd dose of the COVID vaccine on or before the 17th April.
+The clinics will be held a Brooklane Surgery, SO31 7DQ on 6th, 7th November therefore you will need to have had your 2nd dose of the COVID vaccine on or before the 6th May 2021

 NHS Covid Pass

 People in England who have been fully vaccinated against COVID-19 can use the NHS COVID Pass to demonstrate their COVID-19 status.

 If you’re aged 18 or over, you can get an NHS COVID Pass for domestic venues and events.

 If you’re aged 16 or over you can get an NHS COVID Pass for travel abroad but you should follow the entry requirements of the country you are travelling to.